 A bad starter is one of the most common problems we get to see in an auto repair shop on a weekly basis.
-It’s a little less true these days since we began to see some electric vehicles and hybrids rolling in but until all cars are converted to EV, I think it’s a safe guess to say that starter problems will continue to be one of the leading cause of car problems.
+It’s a little less true these days since we began to see some electric vehicles and hybrids rolling in.
+However, until all cars are converted to EV, it’s safe to say that starter problems will continue to be one of the leading causes of car problems.

 So what should you do if your starter decides to let you down and stop working?
 How can you get your car to start so you can safely get to the repair shop to get that fixed without having to call for a tow truck, you ask?

 How to Start a Car with a Bad Starter?

 First, you need to understand what a starter needs in order to do its job.
 A typical starter needs 3 things to run: